 This graph shows homes for sale and pending in Massachusetts per week from August 31st to November 2nd of 2019:

 Year after year home buyers do look for homes during the holidays.
 Buyers who look during that time tend to be more serious because the casual lookers tend to delay until after the holidays.

 “Buyers connect emotionally to homes.
 They’re looking to create memories for years to come and no better time than around the holidays.
-I saw my home on December 5th, I immediately envisioned my stockings on the mantel and a Christmas tree in front of the bay window.
+I saw my home on December 5th and I immediately envisioned my stockings on the mantel and a Christmas tree in front of the bay window.
 I put an offer on the home the same day.”